First Battle of the Marne: Analysis

 At the start of the war, both sides had plans that they hoped would result in victory after a short war.
 While the German invasion failed to defeat the French and British, after the battle the German army still occupied a large portion of northern France, as well as most of Belgium.
 "France had lost 64 per cent of its iron, 62 per cent of its steel, and 50 per cent of its coal."

 Joffre, whose planning had led to the disastrous Battle of the Frontiers, was able to achieve a tactical victory.
 He used interior lines to move troops from the right wing to the left wing and sacked many French generals.
 Due to the redistribution of French troops, the German 1st Army had 128 battalions facing 191 battalions of the French and BEF.
 The 2nd and 3rd Armies had 134 battalions facing 268 battalions of the 5th and new 9th Armies.
-It was his orders that prevented Castelnau from abandoning Nancy on 6 September or reinforcing that army when the main battle took place the other side of the battlefield.
+It was his orders that prevented Castelnau from abandoning Nancy on 6 September or reinforcing that army when the main battle took place on the other side of the battlefield.
 He resisted counter-attacking until the time was right, then put his full force behind it.
 D'Esperey should also receive credit as the author of the main stroke.
 As Joffre wrote in his memoirs, "it was he who made the Battle of the Marne possible".

 Historians call the Battle of the Marne a partial success.
-John Terraine wrote that "nowhere, and at no time, did it present the traditional aspect of victory" but wrote that the French and British stroke into the gap between the 1st and 2nd Armies "made the battle of the Marne the decisive battle of the war".
+John Terraine wrote that "nowhere, and at no time, did it present the traditional aspect of victory" but added that the French and British stroke into the gap between the 1st and 2nd Armies "made the battle of the Marne the decisive battle of the war".
 Barbara W. Tuchman and Robert A. Doughty wrote that Joffre's victory at the Marne was far from decisive, Tuchman calling it an "...incomplete victory of the Marne..." and Doughty [the] "...opportunity for a decisive victory had slipped from his hands".
 Ian Sumner called it a flawed victory and that it proved impossible to deal the German armies "a decisive blow".
 Tuchman wrote that Kluck explained the German failure at the Marne as: